gdavidbutler/pthreadChannel/README.md

 Yet another implementation of a Communicating Sequential Process (CSP) Channel construct for pthreads.

 A Channel implements a configurable store of anonymous, pointer sized, messages.
-Threads can (optionally block to) push a message in to or pull a message out of a Channel.
+Threads can (optionally block to) put a message in to or get a message out of a Channel.
-When blocking, access to pushing or pulling is granted in a first-come-first-serve basis.
+When blocking, access to puting or getting is granted in a first-come-first-serve basis.

 * A Channel holds a single message, by default.
 (See below.)
-* Messages can be pushed waiting on a pull, when needed.
+* Messages can be put waiting on a get, when needed.
-* Any number of threads can push to and pull from a Channel.
+* Any number of threads can put to and get from a Channel.
-* A thread can attempt to push to or pull from many Channels till one can proceed.
+* A thread can attempt to put to or get from many Channels till one can proceed.

 This implementation's focus is fair access to messages, relaxed somewhat under pressure.